The Life of a Digital Nomad

 If you want your relationships to last, you have to make them a priority.
 Schedule “appointments” with loved ones if you have trouble making the time to connect with them.

-69. Love without judgement
+69. Love without judgment

 Unless their behavior is a deal breaker, re-frame how you think about the other person’s flaws.
 To have real love, you have to love the real person.
 To see who someone truly is, they have to feel safe enough to show you without feeling judged.
 Your family, friends, and significant other should know that you love them, warts and all.